Crucif3ry/Subnet-Mask-Calculator/README.md

 # SatuRn-Subnet-Mask-Calculator
-SatuRn is a fast subnet mask calculator in python
+SatuRn is a fast subnet mask calculator ipv4 and ipv6 in python